sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 ### Task 7: Create a migration report

-Migration reports tell us the "man-hours" required to fully migrate our application and components.
-This can be used as a planning tool to tell us how much effort we will need to migrate.
-Let's take a closer look.
+The migration report tells us the "man-hours" required to fully migrate our application and components.
+The report will provide the user a relative complexity value.

 1. Navigate to the `C:\ora2pg\nw_migration` directory in command prompt.